TZstatsADS/Spring2019-Proj3-grp8/README.md

 + Vitha, Matthew

-+ Wang, Yujie: trained, tested, performed cross validation, produced super resolution images using light GBM model.
++ Wang, Yujie: trained, tested, performed cross validation for parameter tuning, produced super resolution images using light GBM model.

 + Zhao, Xiaoxi: complete the baseline model with finishing feature.R, superresolution.R and change the main.R to do the train-validation set splitting; tune the baseline model using cross validation; Improve the XGBoost model by parameter tuning:eta, max_depth and nrounds.Write the final code for superrosolution.